 The law applies when a teacher, or other authorised person, is on the school premises or when he/she has lawful control or charge of the student concerned elsewhere e.g. on a field trip or authorised off-site school activity.
 It allows all teachers to use reasonable force to control or restrain students.
 All members of staff who may have to intervene physically with students must understand the options and strategies open to them.
-A copy of this policy is kept in the Staff Shared Area of the Computer Network and a summary is found in the staff handbook in the Safeguarding Children section.
+A copy of this policy is kept in the All-Staff Microsoft teams file and in the CPOMS library and a summary is found in the staff handbook in the Safeguarding Children section.

-The Head Teacher, whose responsibility it is, also authorises Learning Support Assistants and Cover Supervisors to follow the guidance which applies to teachers and ensures that all staff receive guidance on behaviour management strategies and training as appropriate.
+The Executive Headteacher, whose responsibility it is, also authorises Learning Support Assistants and Cover Supervisors to follow the guidance which applies to teachers and ensures that all staff receive guidance on behaviour management strategies and training as appropriate.